You Save: $-21.95 USD (100%)

 Arbuckle Coffee will sometimes have a higher price point than our competition because we still package in 16oz one-pound bags.
 Most specialty coffee roasters sell their coffee in 12oz bags or smaller.
 We also have a proprietary dry roast provides MORE coffee per pound because we do not water quench our coffees in our roaster (water quench is an industry practice of actually spraying the beans with WATER at the end of the roasting process to speed up the cooling process as well as add WEIGHT to the final roast.
 We only purchase specialty grade coffees that are more difficult to acquire on a consistent basis.
 These coffee farms are typically smaller and have higher standards for harvesting and processing before shipment to the United States.

-This coffee is the best and their customer service is outstanding!
+Absolutely the best coffee!
+Their customer service is great!!!